brillout/wildcard-api/readme.md

 Rough estimate of when to use what:
 - A **prototype** typically has few endpoints and **Wildcard** is certainly the better choice.
-  Example: You're a startup and you need to ship an MVP ASAP.
+  Example: You are a startup and you need to ship an MVP ASAP.
 - A **medium-sized application** typically has a manageable amount of endpoints and **Wildcard** is most likely the better choice.
   Example: A team of 4-5 developers implementing a Q&A website like StackOverflow.
-- A **large application** may have so many endpoints that maintaining a Wildcard API can become cumbersome and at that point **REST/GraphQL** starts to make more sense.
+- A **large application** may have so many endpoints that maintaining a Wildcard API can become cumbersome and **REST/GraphQL** can make more sense.

-You can implement your prototype with Wildcard, and later, if your prototype grows into a large application having so many endpoints that your Wildcard API becomes cumbersome to maintain, migrate to a RESTful/GraphQL API.
+You can implement your prototype with Wildcard, and later, if your prototype grows into a large application having so many endpoints that your Wildcard API becomes cumbersome to maintain, migrate to REST/GraphQL.
 Migration is easily manageable by progressively replacing Wildcard endpoints with RESTful/GraphQL endpoints.

-Also, combining a Wildcard API with RESTful/GraphQL API can be a fruitful strategy.
+Also, combining a Wildcard API with a RESTful/GraphQL API can be a fruitful strategy.
 For example, a RESTful API for third-party clients combined with a Wildcard API for your clients.
 Or a GraphQL API for most of your data requirements combined with a Wildcard API for couple of data requirements that cannot be fulfilled with your GraphQL API.